Get and set internet headers on a message in an Outlook add-in

 Both types of properties aren't preserved after the item leaves the Exchange server, so the email recipients can't get any properties set on the item.
 Therefore, developers can't access those settings or other Multipurpose Internet Mail Extensions (MIME) properties to enable better read scenarios.

-While there's a way for you to set the internet headers through Exchange Web Services (EWS) requests, in some scenarios, making an EWS request won't work.
-For example, in Compose mode on Outlook desktop, the item ID isn't synced on saveAsync in cached mode.
+In Exchange on-premises environments, while there's a way for you to set the internet headers through Exchange Web Services (EWS) requests, in some scenarios, making an EWS request won't work.
+For example, in Compose mode on Outlook desktop, the item ID isn't synced on saveAsync

 Tip